pnp/docker-spfx/RemoteContainers.md

 ![](./docu-pictures/vs-log.png)

-5. Type `gulp serve --nobrowser` in browser
+5. Type `gulp serve --nobrowser` in the Visual Studio Code terminal

 6. Add the SSL certificate as trusted on your system.
 For example, if you use Windows, run the following PowerShell snippet: